Gloucester Net and Twine Company

 The Gloucester Net and Twine Company is a historic factory in Gloucester, Massachusetts.
-It was the factory of one of Gloucester's most importing fishing-related manufacturing businesses, founded in 1884.
+It was the factory of one of Gloucester's most important fishing-related manufacturing businesses, founded in 1884.
 The complex was built c.
 1899.
 The main factory building is a utilitarian wood-frame structure three stories high, six window bays wide and fourteen long.
-Its long facade, along Maplewood Avenue, is centered on a four-story tower, to the right of which is a single story brick power supply building with Italianate detailing.
+Its long facade, along Maplewood Avenue, is centered on a four-story tower, to the right of which is a single-story brick power supply building with Italianate detailing.

 The complex was listed on the National Register of Historic Places in 1996.